molily/molily.de/_posts/2017-11-25-robust-javascript.md

     }
     ```

-    Mind that this turns the existence check into an object property check.
+    This existence check is in fact an object property check.

-2. Knowing that `fetch` is a property of `window` if present, we access the property using the dot notation, <code>object.property</code>:
+2. Knowing that `fetch` is a property of `window` with the type function if present, we access the property using the familiar dot notation, `object.property`:

     ```js
     if (window.fetch) {